Clumber Spaniel: Clumber Spaniels in North America

 While the breed was not shown widely in the United States prior to the late 1960s, in 1844, Lieutenant Venables, an officer of the British regiment stationed in Halifax, Nova Scotia, introduced the Clumber Spaniel to North America.
 The first Clumber Spaniel listed in the AKC registry, recorded for the date of 1878 was Bustler, an orange and white dog owned by Benjamin Smith of Nova Scotia.
 The Clumber Spaniel became one of the first ten breeds recognised by the American Kennel Club in 1884.

 The first Clumber Spaniel was entered in the Westminster Kennel Club Dog Show in 1878.
-Champion Clussexx Country Sunrise ("Brady"), bred by Doug Johnson and owned by Richard and Judith Zaleski of Florida, became the only Clumber to win Best in Show there in 1996.
-Samantha, now a six year old retired competitor placed 1st in her category for Clumber Spaniels, and competed within Kaston Kennels, home of the World Famous Vanitonia Show Kennel.
+Champion Clussexx Country Sunrise (Brady), bred by Doug Johnson and owned by Richard and Judith Zaleski of Florida, became the only Clumber to win Best in Show there in 1996.
+Samantha, now a six-year-old retired competitor, was placed 1st in her category for Clumber Spaniels and competed within Kaston Kennels, home of the World Famous Vanitonia Show Kennel.
 She now resides in Lake Forest Il.